elwaze/PurBeurre/Readme.md

 The program checks the user's choice.
 If correct:

 >**- 2:**
->>The program asks the user to choose among a list of categories.
+>>The program asks the user to choose among a list of categories. \n
 >>The user enters the number chosen.
 >>The program checks the user's choice.
 >>If correct, the program asks the user to choose among a list of products.